Subchapter B. CERTIFICATION PROGRAM FOR INSTALLERS

 (3) Failure to successfully complete a training program required by the Department.

-(4) In the case of a certified inspector’s failure to:
+(4) A certified inspector’s failure to:

 (i) Inform the owner or operator and the Department of conditions or procedures that are not in accordance with the manufacturer’s technical and procedural specifications for installation, construction, modification or operation of the storage tank system or storage tank facility and not in compliance with the act or this chapter.